J. Lauritzen A/S: The fleet

 J. Lauritzen entered the market for smaller gas carriers by acquiring Kosan Tankers in 1989.
 Today Lauritzen Kosan is a carrier of liquefied gases, including ethylene and propylene and [LPG].
 Lauritzen Kosan controls a combined fleet of about 45 semi-refrigerated, pressurized and ethylene gas carriers, representing about 4% of the global fleet by count.

+Since 1955 all ships have had red hulls, following the livery of Kista Dan, intended to make her more visible in ice.
+It was found that red also stood out in fog.

 Simplification of Structure

 J. Lauritzen in July 2014 announced plans to merge J. Lauritzen with Lauritzen Kosan, Lauritzen Bulkers, and its other shipowning subsidiaries to reduce administrative complexity and costs.

 Select list of ships

 This is a dynamic list and may never be able to satisfy particular standards for completeness.
 You can help by expanding it with reliably sourced entries.